The short version

 | Pricing model | Freemium (free listings + paid premium) | Per-broker subscription ($79/$149 USD/mo) |

 Scan the address in SCAYLED.
-Get 50+ neighbouring operators, 20+ verified contacts, 5–10 same-building matches.
+Get 50+ neighbouring operators, 20+ verified contacts, 5 to 10 same-building matches.
 Call the hot leads immediately.
-Book 2–3 meetings by end of day.
+Book 2 to 3 meetings by end of day.
+This is where deals start.
+Not on a marketplace.

-Most of these are tire-kicker investor/tenant-rep inquiries, some are genuine.
-Convert the genuine ones to tours; filter the noise.
+Be honest with yourself about LoopNet inquiry quality.
+Most of these are tire-kicker investor or tenant-rep inquiries.
+Some are genuine.
+Convert the genuine ones to tours and filter the noise.

-At this point you probably already have 1–2 offers from the SCAYLED neighbour outreach and 1–3 from LoopNet/CoStar inquiries.
-Run them against each other; close the best one.
+At this point you probably already have 1 to 2 offers from the SCAYLED neighbour outreach and 1 to 3 from LoopNet/CoStar inquiries.
+Run them against each other and close the best one.
+In my experience, the outbound offers close faster because the tenant already operates nearby and knows the area.

 Related